 Utility consumption analysis

 Finding the right people or companies qualified to provide such services is not easy in a world where the best tech experts are in such high demand.
-Condos often don’t have tech experts on their boards; how could they evaluate the quality of these people or companies if they don’t have the technological literacy themselves?
+Condos often don’t have tech experts on their boards, and how could they evaluate the quality of these people or companies if they don’t have the technological literacy themselves?

 A New Age